Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Approximation Algorithm

 Afterward, TMI prioritizes the target market with fewer substitutable items to the nominees in the overlapping target markets.
 Let $\mathcal{G}$ denote a set of target markets with common users.
-A target market $\tau_i$ is in $\mathcal{G}$ if there is another target market $\tau_j \in \mathcal{G}$ with the common user number above a threshold $\theta$.\footnote{The sensitivity of \algo\ to $\theta$ is evaluated in Sec.~\ref{sec:sensitivity}.} TMI arranges the promoting order for the target markets in each $\mathcal{G}$ by deriving \textit{Antagonistic Extent (AE)} of each target market $\tau_i$ according to the substitutable relationship between every promoting item $x$ and the items of other target market $\tau_j$, i.e., $AE(\tau_i) = \sum_{x\in \tau_i,y\in \tau_j}{\bar{r}^{\mathtt{S}}_{x,y}}$, where $\tau_i, \tau_j \in \mathcal{G}, i \neq j$.
-The target market (and the items in the corresponding nominees) with a smaller AE is promoted earlier in $\mathcal{G}$.
+A target market $\tau_i$ is in $\mathcal{G}$ if there is another target market $\tau_j \in \mathcal{G}$ with the common user number above a threshold $\theta$.\footnote{The sensitivity of \opt{short}{\salgo}\opt{full}{\algo} to $\theta$ is evaluated in \opt{short}{\cite{online}.}\opt{full}{Sec.~\ref{sec:sensitivity}.}} TMI arranges the promoting order for the target markets in each $\mathcal{G}$ by deriving \textit{Antagonistic Extent (AE)} of each target market $\tau_i$ according to the substitutable relationship between every promoting item $x$ and the items of other target market $\tau_j$, i.e., $AE(\tau_i) = \sum_{x\in \tau_i,y\in \tau_j}{\bar{r}^{\mathtt{S}}_{x,y}}$, where $\tau_i, \tau_j \in \mathcal{G}, i \neq j$.
+The target market (and the items in the corresponding nominees) with a smaller AE is promoted earlier in $\mathcal{G}$.\footnote{\revise{Alternatively, according to research in the marketing field, the profitability~\cite{simkin1998prioritising} of a target market is also a good metric to prioritize target markets.
+The comparison of different marketing orders is presented in Sec.~\ref{sec:market_order}.}}